PsychedelicShayna/QtCreatorTheme-VSCodeDarkPlus/README.md

 ---

 ## Temporary Notice - Read First
-If you're using a newer version of Qt Creator, make sure to [view this issue](https://github.com/PsychedelicShayna/QtCreatorTheme-VSCodeDarkPlus/issues/3) as the theme will not work unless you use the `.creatortheme`  and new `.figmatokens` referenced in the issue -- you'll end up with a black dackboard and messed up editor style otherwise.
+If you're using a newer version of Qt Creator, make sure to [view this issue](https://github.com/PsychedelicShayna/QtCreatorTheme-VSCodeDarkPlus/issues/3) as the theme will not work unless you use the `.creatortheme`  and new `.figmatokens` referenced in the issue -- you'll end up with a black dashboard and messed up editor style otherwise.
 This is due to a recent(ish) change in Qt Creator's theme engine.

 I'm adding this notice here so that you can still use the theme, while I prepare a new release and edit the rest of the README.
 If you have any issues please direct them there.
 They will be fixed.
 I dont keep track of Qt Creator's updates anymore ~~cough, Neovim~~, so I have no way of discovering these details myself without using it, so if you do spot an error, please, do tell so I can fix it!